Neuro-Symbolic AI:

 A Specific Choice, Not a Universal Claim

 We've spent the previous sections mapping a landscape without crowning a winner.
 That was deliberate.
 No architecture is universally optimal.
+But CogniSwitch exists, and we made choices.

 The Architecture